History of the Peloponnesian War: Influence

 Thucydides' History has been enormously influential in both ancient and modern historiography.
 It was embraced by many of the author's contemporaries and immediate successors with enthusiasm; indeed, many authors sought to complete the unfinished history.
 For example, Xenophon wrote his Hellenica as a continuation of Thucydides' work, beginning at the exact moment that Thucydides' History leaves off.
 In later antiquity, Thucydides' reputation suffered somewhat, with critics such as Dionysius of Halicarnassus rejecting the History as turgid and excessively austere.
 Lucian also parodies it (among others) in his satire The True Histories.
-Woodrow Wilson read the History on his voyage across the Atlantic to the Versailles Peace Conference.
+US President Woodrow Wilson read the History on his voyage across the Atlantic to the Versailles Peace Conference.

 In the 17th century, English philosopher Thomas Hobbes (who himself translated the work) wrote about Thucydides as follows:

 It hath been noted by divers, that Homer in poesy, Aristotle in philosophy, Demosthenes in eloquence, and others of the ancients in other knowledge, do still maintain their primacy: none of them exceeded, some not approached, by any in these later ages.
 And in the number of these is justly ranked also our Thucydides; a workman no less perfect in his work, than any of the former; and in whom (I believe with many others) the faculty of writing history is at the highest.